Homemade Sauerkraut Recipe

 This post may contain affiliate links which won’t change your price but will share some commission.

 This easy homemade sauerkraut recipe is so healthy and delicious!
-It’s a great fermented side dish that can contribute to good gut health.
-(Gluten-free, vegan)
+Learn how to make homemade sauerkraut so you can have this fermented side dish any time.

 We get lots of cabbage from our farm share all throughout the year.
 Sometimes it’s tricky to know what to do with it, because a big head of cabbage ends up yielding about 12 cups once it’s sliced.
 That’s a lot of coleslaw!

 And while I love a good slaw (this ginger lime Asian slaw is one of my favorites), I also like to have sauerkraut on hand.
 It’s one of the easiest fermented foods to make, and it’s a great addition to my lunch plate.
 My family also loves to have homemade sauerkraut alongside sausages for dinner.

 This homemade sauerkraut recipe really couldn’t be simpler to make.
 You just slice the cabbage, add salt, knead it to release the juices, and cover it in a brine at room temperature to let it ferment.

 I even skip the kneading sometimes if I’m in a hurry.
 Without kneading it, the sauerkraut is a little less tangy, but it’s still delicious.